JamiesWhiteShirt/shadowfacts.github.io/_tutorials/forge-modding-112/dynamic-tileentity-rendering.md

 In this code, we:

 1. Call `newSimpleChannel` with our mod ID to obtain a `SimpleNetworkWrapper` instance specific to our mod.
-2. Call `registerMessage` on our channel to register our two packets.
-For each packet, we pass in the `IMessageHandler` instance, the class of the `IMessage` implementation, the ID (unique to our channel) of the packet, and the `Side` on which it's received.
+2. Call `registerMessage` on our channel to register our packet.
+We pass in the `IMessageHandler` instance, the class of the `IMessage` implementation, the ID (unique to our channel) of the packet, and the `Side` on which it's received.

-The two packets we register are: the `PacketUpdatePedestal`, which is sent from the server to the client and updates the item stored in the pedestal on the client side, and the `PacketRequestUpdatedPedestal` , which is sent from the client to the server to request an update from the server.
-The `PacketUpdatePedestal` is used whenever the item changes on the server to notify the client.
-The `PacketRequestUpdatePedestal` is sent to the server when the client first joins to get the stored stack (because the data is only saved on the server, not the client).
+The packet we register is `PacketUpdatePedestal`, which is sent from the server to the client and updates the item stored in the pedestal on the client side.
+The packet is used whenever the item changes on the server to notify the client.

-Let's start with the `PacketUpdatePedestal` class.
-We'll create it in a new `network` package and we'll make it implement Forge's `IMessage` interface.
+We'll create our `PacketUpdatePedestal` in a new `network` package and we'll make it implement Forge's `IMessage` interface.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.network;